 Train to teach with us!

 Here at St Bartholomew’s CE Multi Academy Trust, we know that excellent teaching and learning starts in the classroom, with driven, enthused and knowledgeable practitioners, which leads to inspired and motivated children.
-That is why we believe that investment in training teachers of the future is vital to creating the outstanding educators and leaders that our profession requires.
+That is why we believe that investment in training teachers of the future is vital to creating the outstanding educators and leaders that our profession needs

 Why train with us?

-As well as this individual support, you will receiving coaching and mentoring from other experienced educators within our multi-academy trust and attend tailored professional development sessions, both within the Trust and at your linked university.
-There will also be opportunities to connect with other student teachers within our schools to share and reflect on your experiences.
+As well as this individual support, you will receiving coaching and mentoring from other experienced educators within our multi-academy trust and attend tailored professional development sessions, both within the trust and at your linked university.
+There will also be opportunities to connect with other student teachers within our schools to reflect on your experiences.
 Our trainees are welcomed whole-heartedly into our school communities and quickly become valued members of the St. Bartholomew’s family.